woocart/localizations/UK/products-toys.md

 Create and grow your own magical fairy garden with the Fairy Garden playset.
 Fairy Belle lives in the pretty fairy cottage with a glittery roof that is removable for easy play.
 Follow the activity guide to learn how to create a beautiful living fairy garden with the grass seeds provided.
 Fairy Garden is a Grow & Play play set that includes everything you need to make Fairy Belle and her mouse friend feel at home.
 Just add imagination and a little sprinkling of the fairy dust!
-Just one of the collectible My Fairy Garden kits available from Interplay.
+Just one of the collectable My Fairy Garden kits available from Interplay.
 Recommended for ages 4 years and over.

 - Includes a magical miniature cottage and a sprinkling of fairy dust
 - Follow the 12-page activity guide to learn how to construct your enchanted miniature cottage and beautiful living garden